sproctor/warlock3/readme.md

-To open project in intellij: ./gradlew openIdea
-To run application: ./graldew run
+To run application: ./gradlew run